-Please note that this approach is always less accurate than the “Silver Standard,” because it relies on accuracy of reporting by the surveyed participants (which cannot be confirmed) and adequate sample size.
+Please note that this approach is always less accurate than the “Silver Standard,” because it relies on the accuracy of reporting by the surveyed participants (which cannot be confirmed) and adequate sample size.

 In comparison, a top-down analysis is a procedure in which a larger reference market is used and the percentage of that market that a company expects to capture is estimated.
 There are two different techniques for top-down analysis, as described below.

 1. Using a Known Reference Market

 In this method, the size of a known reference market is required and then the amount of that market that is contributed by a specific segment of interest is estimated.

-Then, we could estimate the percent contributed by the market segment of interest, in this example, the size of the dental stem cell storage market.
+Then, we could estimate the percentage contributed by the market segment of interest, in this example, the size of the dental stem cell storage market.
 This can be an effective approach, but its limitation is that it requires a known metric as a starting point.

 However, in instances where a known reference market that has been carefully studied and quantified, it can be a valid approach for determining the size of a sub-segment of interest within that market.

-2. Using Population Metrics (Nearly ALWAYS Misleading)
+2. Market Sizing Using Population Metrics

+This can almost always result in misleading information.
 In this method, the size of a specific population is used and then a company estimates the percentage of that population that it can capture with its services.

 “Since there are approximately 320 million people in the U.S., even if we can only capture 1% market share per year with our dental stem cell storage service, we would be serving 3.2 million people.
 Because our product costs $750 per sale, that means we could make $2.4 billion in annual sales ($750 x 3.2 million people).”